N3XT0R/laravel-migration-generator/README.md

 So on remigrating them at example on a dev-system, local-system or others its possible to migrate the schema without constraint violations.

+## Requirements

+- PHP 7.2 or above
+- MySQL 5.7 or above

+###Additional Info

+This Library was tested with following Laravel/Lumen-Versions:

+- from 5.6 to 5.x
+- 6.x

 ## Installation

 You can install this package over composer via